An Introduction to Linguistic Anthropology

 It is the psychological study of language.
 It studies the mental aspects of language and speech.

-Linguistic anthropologists have been trying to tackle the complex question that whether language is universal for over a hundred years.
+Linguistic anthropologists have been trying to tackle the complex question of whether language is universal for over a hundred years.